Tudor Dixon: Abortion

-Dixon supports a ban on all abortions except solely when necessary to save the life of the pregnant woman, and would oppose any exceptions for rape or incest.
+Dixon supports a ban on all abortions except when necessary to save the life of the pregnant woman and would oppose any exceptions for rape or incest.
 She has also said she does not believe the mother's health is a sufficient reason, saying that the "health of the mother and life of the mother are different."
 In an interview, she described the example of a 14-year-girl raped by her uncle as a "perfect example" of an abortion that she believes should be prohibited, adding, "a life is a life for me."
 In follow-up interviews, she has repeated her belief that there should be no exceptions for victims of rape and incest.
+Following her gubernatorial campaign, Dixon hosted President Donald Trump on her podcast where she said Trump encouraged her to talk about abortion differently.
+"You came to me and you said, 'You got to talk differently about abortion.'
+And we could not pivot, we could not pivot in time," Dixon said.

+In a Fox News interview, Dixon praised former United Nations Ambassador Nikki Haley for her answer on abortion during a GOP primary debate, where Haley argued Republicans should find "consensus" by focusing on banning late-term abortions, encouraging adoptions and fostering policies that protect doctors and nurses who don't want to perform abortions.
+"It was the perfect response," Dixon said.

 COVID-19

 In a June 2020 episode of her America's Voice Live show, Dixon said "our kids are not at risk" of catching COVID-19.
-When Gretchen Whitmer brought this up during an October 2022 debate, Dixon denied making the comment and said "My own children have had COVID, so I would never say that."
+When Whitmer brought this up during an October 2022 debate, Dixon denied making the comment and said "My own children have had COVID, so I would never say that."

-Following an October 2022 decision to include covid-19 vaccines on the CDC's optional immunization recommendation schedule, Dixon alleged that "liberal policymakers are pushing COVID-19 vaccines on our children and forcing parents out of the process".
+Following an October 2022 decision to include COVID-19 vaccines on the CDC's optional immunization recommendation schedule, Dixon alleged that "liberal policymakers are pushing COVID-19 vaccines on our children and forcing parents out of the process".
 According to Michigan Advance, the state "does not have a vaccine mandate for COVID-19 and unvaccinated children are not precluded from attending school"; the media outlet further noted that "This is not the first time Dixon has touted misinformation about COVID-19 and children".

 In a June 2020 episode of her show, Dixon invoked a conspiracy theory that the COVID-19 pandemic was part of a plot that Democrats have planned for decades in order to topple the United States.